372dev/TIL/AWS/Cloud_practitioner_06_S3.md

 * Amazon S3 is one of the main building blocks of AWS
 * It's advertised as "infinitely scaling" storage
 * Many websites use Amazon S3 as a backbone
-* Many AWS services use Amazon S3 as an integration as well
+* Many AWS services use Amazon S3 as an integration(meaning to stitch subsystems together to work as one) as well

 ### Amazon S3 Use cases
 * Backup and storage